bachuetech/bt_ai_ui/README.md

 1. Compile the Rust code
 2. Download the executable
-3. Download the site and config folders
+3. Download the site, config, and defs folders
 4. Download the files in the linux_service folder
 5.  run install.sh